Official Settlement Information Website

 If you are a Canadian resident and purchased film capacitors or products containing film capacitors during the Class Period, you are a settlement class member (“Film Settlement Class Member”) in the Ontario Film Capacitor Class Action.

-ELNA and Holy Stone have agreed to pay CAD $25,000 and CAD $10,000, respectively, for the benefit of the Film Settlement Class Members and CAD $2,475,000 and CAD $790,000, respectively, for the benefit of class members in a separate electrolytic capacitor class actions (“Electrolytic Settlement Class Members” and “Electrolytic Capacitor Class Actions”).
-ELNA and Holy Stone assert and the plaintiffs have accepted that they did not manufacture any film capacitors during the Film Class Period.
-As a result, the recovery on behalf of Film Settlement Class Members is nominal.
-In addition, both ELNA and Holy Stone have agreed to provide cooperation to the plaintiffs in pursuing their claims against the non-settling defendants.
-In exchange, ELNA and Holy Stone will be provided with a full release of the claims against them in relation to the Class Actions.
+In addition, Matsuo, Shizuki and Rubycon have agreed to provide cooperation to the plaintiffs in pursuing their claims against the non-settling defendants.
+In exchange, they were provided with a full release of the claims against them in relation to the Class Actions.
 The settlements are not admissions of liability, fault, or wrongdoing, but are compromises of disputed claims.

 WHAT DO I HAVE TO DO NOW?

-Settlement money will not be distributed now, as the case is still ongoing.
+The settlement funds are being held in an interest-bearing trust account and will not be distributed now, as the case is still ongoing against the non-settling defendants.

 STATUS OF THE CLASS ACTIONS